mccright/rand-notes/cryptocurrency-notes.md

 # Cryptocurrency Notes

 *This is just a scratchpad for now*.
-...since its emergence in 2008/9, digital currency has existed outside of government and traditional banking controls and constraints, and depends on tight integration with public ledgers called blockchains (decentralized, peer-to-peer record-keeping).
+...since its emergence in 2008/9, digital currency has existed outside of government and traditional banking controls and constraints, and depends on tight integration with public ledgers called blockchains or [*Distributed Ledger Technology* (DLT)](https://www.investopedia.com/terms/d/distributed-ledger-technology-dlt.asp) (decentralized, peer-to-peer record-keeping).

-My reading and experience in the financial services industry leads me to believe that for much of their short lifetime, cryptocurrencies and blockchain technology have been pumped using hyper-positive myths that attempt to define them as a safe, inherently egalitarian, democratic, decentralized and anonymity-protecting utopia.
+My reading and experience in the financial services industry leads me to believe that for much of their short lifetime, cryptocurrencies and blockchain/DLT technology have been pumped using hyper-positive myths that attempt to define them as a safe, inherently egalitarian, democratic, decentralized and anonymity-protecting utopia.
 I assume that the industry is populated with lots of good people and good ideas, but facts documented by *the blockchain* itself show a reality that "*currency*" generation and ownership (*i.e., market power*) has regularly been highly centralized among a small elite (*analogous to the legacy financial world*), and that anonymity is difficult to achieve and harder to maintain.
 There seem to be a relatively high concentration of predatory actors in the cryptocurrency marketplace.
 And there have been a lot of losses that were (*at least in part*) caused by flawed technology and business implementations and operations.  (*unfinished thoughts here...*)

 * Molly White's take on the predatory nature of the cryptocurrency marketplace: [https://web3isgoinggreat.com/](https://web3isgoinggreat.com/) and a recent overview of her work: [https://www.washingtonpost.com/technology/2022/05/29/molly-white-crypto/](https://www.washingtonpost.com/technology/2022/05/29/molly-white-crypto/)